5 Plants That Ruin Sewers

 Serving the Greater Seattle Area

 Plants can make a property more beautiful and improve its personality and atmosphere.
-No wonder so many homeowners put a great deal of thought into deciding which plants to add to their yard.
-However, many people fail to consider a crucial aspect of any planting decision for their property: whether or not the plant in question could potentially destroy their plumbing.
+No wonder so many homeowners put a great deal of thought into deciding which plants and trees to add to their yard.
+However, many people fail to consider a crucial aspect of any planting decision for their property: the possibility of using plants that ruin sewers when “sprucing” up their residence.

-The following list should help homeowners see which plants they should avoid if they don’t wish to put their outdoor plumbing at risk.
+The following list should help homeowners see which plants and trees they should avoid planting if they don’t wish to put their outdoor plumbing at risk.

 1. Oak Trees